iamanmoldesai/magic-8-ball/README.md

 I’ll be using the following 9 possible answers for our Magic 8-Ball:

-Yes - definitely.
+Yes - definitely.,
-It is decidedly so.
+It is decidedly so.,
-Without a doubt.
+Without a doubt.,
-Reply hazy, try again.
+Reply hazy, try again.,
-Ask again later.
+Ask again later.,
-Better not tell you now.
+Better not tell you now.,
-My sources say no.
+My sources say no.,
-Outlook not so good.
+Outlook not so good.,
 Very doubtful.

 The output of the program will have the following format: